Box Office Poison (series): Awards

 The 608-page volume of the series was nominated for the Harvey Award for Best Graphic Album of Previously Published Work in 2002, and an Eisner Award, Ignatz Award and a Firecracker Award in 2001 and 2002.
 The French version of Box Office Poison, called De Mal En Pis, won the Prix Du Premier Album at the Angoulême International Comics Festival in 2005.

 Popular culture references

-Box Office Poison references a large body of media.
+Box Office Poison references a large body of media, celebrities, and pop culture characters.
 Below is a partial list: